We've accumulated several angles for great feature stories. For more information to support any of these story ideas, please contact us.

 Sip, Swirl, and Savor Award-Winning Wines

 No need to hop a plane to California, France, or Italy to savor award-winning Cabernet, Merlot, Sangiovese, Tannat, and more – Dahlonega is the heart of Georgia’s acclaimed wine country and is the Wine Tasting Room Capital of Georgia.
 Learn from the vintners what it takes to coax award-winning wines from ground to grape to glass.
-From Italianate hillside mansions to Appalachian-style lodges, each produces its own unique offerings and ambience.
+From Italianate hillside mansions to Appalachian-style lodges, each produces its own unique offerings and ambiance.
 Visitors can tour five distinctive wineries.
 Pressed for time?
 Visit the six tasting rooms in downtown Dahlonega to sample them all.

 Strike Gold in Dahlonega

 Known as the site of the first major U.S. gold rush in 1828, 21 years before California’s rush, the historic downtown is now home to the artifact-rich Dahlonega Gold Museum.
 Experience the rush of panning for gold and touring the ruins at the Crisson Gold Mine and Consolidated Gold Mines and processing mill.
 Learn the gold mining history of the newly-restored Chestatee River Diving Bell, a giant 6-ton, submarine-style, maritime artifact.
 The Dahlonega-Lumpkin Visitors Center offers a money-saving Gold Fever Package with admission to the mines and the Gold Museum, with maps, dining, and lodging options.